NavyaAnnaRajan/ai-product-lab/README.md

-# AI Product Lab
+# 🤖 AI Product Lab

+Welcome to my AI Product Lab—a collection of hands-on experiments, rapid prototypes, and product explorations focused on understanding how Generative AI can solve real user problems and reshape modern product management.

-AI Product Lab is my personal space for exploring how Generative AI can transform product management, user experiences, and the way software is designed and built.
-As AI continues to reshape how products are conceived, developed, and delivered, I believe Product Managers need to move beyond simply using AI tools and start understanding how AI can fundamentally change workflows, decision-making, and customer value.
+As AI continues to transform the way products are built, I believe Product Managers need to go beyond simply using AI tools.
+My goal is to understand how AI can improve decision-making, automate workflows, enhance user experiences, and unlock entirely new product opportunities through continuous experimentation and rapid learning.

+Instead of treating AI as just another feature, I approach every experiment with a product-first mindset—starting with a user problem, exploring where AI can create meaningful value, rapidly prototyping potential solutions, and continuously iterating based on observations and learnings.

+## 🎯 What You'll Find Here

+- AI-powered product prototypes
+- Rapid experiments built using AI-assisted development
+- Prompt engineering workflows and reusable techniques
+- Product discovery and validation experiments
+- UX explorations for AI-first experiences
+- Case studies, learnings, and product thinking

+## 🛠️ How I Experiment

+Every experiment follows a simple product thinking framework:

+**Problem → User → Opportunity → AI Approach → Prototype → Validation → Learnings → Next Iteration**

-This repository documents my journey of learning, experimenting, and rapidly prototyping AI-powered ideas using technologies such as Large Language Models (LLMs), prompt engineering, AI-assisted development, workflow automation, and emerging AI capabilities.
-Rather than focusing on theoretical concepts, I use hands-on experimentation to understand what works, what doesn't, and how AI can be applied to solve practical business and user problems.
+Rather than focusing on perfect implementations, I use rapid prototyping to validate ideas, understand trade-offs, and learn how emerging AI capabilities can be applied to real-world business and customer problems.

-Every experiment begins with a product question rather than a technical implementation.
-I explore user problems, identify opportunities where AI can create meaningful value, prototype solutions, iterate quickly using AI-assisted development tools, and reflect on the product decisions, trade-offs, and learnings throughout the process.
-The goal is not simply to build with AI, but to understand how AI can improve productivity, enable better user experiences, and create new possibilities for modern software products.

-This repository represents my continuous learning as I experiment with emerging AI technologies, validate ideas through rapid prototyping, and develop an AI-first approach to product management.
+## 🚀 Current Focus Areas

+- Large Language Models (LLMs)
+- AI-Assisted Product Development
+- Prompt Engineering
+- AI Agents & Workflow Automation
+- Conversational User Experiences
+- AI Productivity Tools
+- Rapid Prototyping with Claude Code

+## 🌱 Why This Repository Exists

+This repository documents my continuous learning journey as I explore AI-first product management through building, experimenting, and sharing practical applications of Generative AI.
+Every prototype represents an opportunity to better understand how AI can help Product Managers build better products, make faster decisions, and deliver greater value to users.